 The inside the Museum of Pop Culture is just as exciting as the outside.
 When we visited a few months ago, there were music exhibits showcasing Jimi Hendrix (Hear My Train a Comin’: Hendrix Hits London), Nirvana (Nirvana: Taking Punk to the Masses) and the guitar (Guitar Gallery: The Quest for Volume).
 Just like any other museum, you can’t touch anything in those exhibits, but MoPOP does allow you to be hands-on in other areas.
 You can play different instruments inside the Sound Lab (click here to watch Tove jam on the keyboard) and you can also rock out with your family and friends On Stage.
 MoPOP is truly a music lovers’ paradise.

-Like I mentioned, EMP Museum goes beyond music as well.
+Like I mentioned, the Museum of Pop Culture goes beyond music as well.
 When Tove and I visited, there were exhibits dedicated to the history of the leather jacket, science fiction and horror films.
 We saw Elvis’ motorcycle, Jason’s mask from Friday the 13th, Darth Vader’s lightsaber from The Empire Strikes Back and many other cool pieces.
 You can even share your best horror film face inside the Scream Booth, which is a photo booth that takes your picture while you’re screaming and then displays it for everyone in the exhibit to see.

-You can connect with us on Twitter, Facebook and Google+ if you have any questions.
+You can connect with us on Twitter, Facebook and Instagram if you have any questions.
 We’re happy to help however we can.
 Don’t forget to also check out Seattle Bloggers for more places to see, eat and play when you’re in the Emerald City.